IMPORTANT SAFETY INFORMATION AND INDICATION

 The PHOTOFRIN® trademark is owned by Concordia Laboratories Inc.

-PHOTOFRIN® is manufactured for Concordia Laboratories Inc. and distributed in the United States by Pinnacle Biologics Inc. See more.
+PHOTOFRIN® is distributed in the United States by Pinnacle Biologics Inc. See more.